Transforming Police-Car Swerving for Mitigating Isolated Stop-and-Go Traffic Waves: A Practice-Oriented Jam-Absorption Driving Strategy: Simulation-based Analysis and Practical Setting Demonstration

 \subsubsection{Wave temporal width ($\Delta_{\mathrm{w}}$)}

 To mimic real-world conditions, we estimate the growth of a stop-and-go wave from the perspective of a stationary roadside detector.

-Typically, a stationary detector monitors the traffic and measures the speed of passing vehicles in real time.
-Therefore, we assume that a stop-and-go wave has formed when the observed speed falls below a certain threshold and continues to remain low for a period of time.
-This approach is feasible because the target of this study is an isolated stop-and-go wave.
-In contrast, for periodic stop-and-go waves generated by fixed bottlenecks, this method may not be suitable, and the proposed JAD strategy is not designed for such traffic waves.
+Typically, a stationary detector monitors traffic and measures the speeds of passing vehicles in real time.
+Therefore, we assume that a stop-and-go wave has formed when the observed speed falls below a given threshold and remains low for a certain period of time.
+This approach is feasible because the focus of this study is an isolated stop-and-go wave.
+In contrast, for periodic stop-and-go waves generated by fixed bottlenecks, this method may not be suitable, and the proposed JAD strategy is not designed for such traffic conditions.

 In this scenario, we set the threshold to 36~km/h and the holding period to 30~s.
 As shown in Figure~\ref{fig:jad_detector}, the resulting time-space points $F$ and $E$ effectively capture the stop-and-go wave.
-It is also noted that, due to the asymmetric behavior of vehicles traversing a stop-and-go wave \cite{Chen2012i,Li2013c,Park2019}, the recovery process from a slowly moving queue is longer than the deceleration process.
-As will be demonstrated later in Section~\ref{sec:simulation_result} with simulation results, a slight overestimation of the wave speed, while probably sacrificing some efficiency, not only does not compromise the goal of halting the propagation of the stop-and-go wave, but may also improve the robustness of the JAD strategy.
-If one truly wants to avoid generating such an artificial gap in traffic flow, a more advanced strategy such as the two-step strategy proposed in \cite{JAD2017} can be adopted.
-However, it should be noted that more real-time traffic information is typically required to support such fine-grained management.
+It is also noted that, due to the asymmetric vehicle dynamics when traversing a stop-and-go wave \cite{Chen2012i,Li2013c,Park2019}, the recovery process from a slow-moving queue is longer than the deceleration process.
+As will be demonstrated later in Section~\ref{sec:simulation_result} through simulation results, a slight overestimation of the wave speed, while potentially sacrificing some efficiency, not only does not compromise the objective of suppressing stop-and-go wave propagation but may also improve the robustness of the JAD strategy.
+If one seeks to avoid generating such an artificial gap in traffic flow, a more advanced strategy, such as the two-step strategy proposed in \cite{JAD2017}, can be adopted.
+However, it should be noted that such methods typically require more real-time traffic information to support fine-grained control.

-\subsubsection{In-wave Speed ($\Delta_{\mathrm{w}}$)}
+\subsubsection{In-wave Speed ($v_{\mathrm{w}}$)}

 From the practical perspective of a stationary roadside detector, the speed variation through a stop-and-go wave exhibits a gradual decrease followed by a gradual increase (also illustrated in Figure~\ref{fig:jad_detector}).
-As a result, the stationary roadside detector may be unable to accurately capture the in-wave speed.
+As a result, a stationary roadside detector may be unable to accurately capture the in-wave speed.